Zygo/bees/README.md

   takes too long to resolve a block address to a root/inode/offset triple.
 * 4.10: reduced CPU time cost of the LOGICAL_INO ioctl and dedup backref processing in general.
 * 4.11: yet another dedup deadlock case is fixed.
+Alas, it is not the last one.
-* 4.14: backref performance improvements make LOGICAL_INO even faster.
+* 4.14: backref performance improvements make LOGICAL_INO even faster
+  in the worst cases (but possibly slower in the best cases?).

 Unfixed kernel bugs (as of 4.11.9) with workarounds in Bees: